 Anyone who has ever frolicked in the ocean is wise to learn how to avoid getting knocked over by the waves.
 When a breaker threatens to inundate you with its powerful churning energy, diving under it keeps you safe.
 Conversely, to passively stand in the path of this impending blow can lead to feeling [...]

-What Do Infertility Patients Want Psychotherapists to Know?
-Developing the Expertise that Infertility Patients Deserve “The therapist that I fired claimed to be an expert but she was not.
-I could tell that she had looked up a few things on the internet and was pretending that she knew what I needed her to know.” [...]
+WHAT DO INFERTIILTY PATIENTS WANT PSYCHOTHERAPISTS TO KNOW?
+Developing the Expertise that Infertility Patients Deserve From Helen Adrienne’s Baby Manifest_O Blog http://mind-body-unity.com/what-do-infertility-patients-want-psychotherapists-to-know/ “The therapist that I fired claimed to be an expert but she was not.
+I could tell that she had looked up a few things on the internet and was pretending [...]

 Couples Under Duress when Under the Stress of Infertility So there you are, a couple in love with being in love.
 Unicorns and rainbows abound as you plan on making love and making a baby.
 Bang … the universe has a different idea.
 Unless you can count on controlling your emotions so you can be [...]